Overview of the Nigeria Conflict

 Nigeria continues to face challenges on both Safety and Security and Ongoing Conflict domains on the Global Peace Index.
 The conflict between government forces and Boko Haram in the northeast led to an estimated 640 civilians killed in 2019.

-Perhaps the most prominent issue was the imprisonment of Sheikh Ibrahim El-Zakzaky, leader of the Islamic Movement of Nigeria.
+Perhaps the most prominent issue was the imprisonment of Sheikh Ibrahim El-Zakzaky in 2015.
+Ibrahim El-Zakzaky is the leader of the Islamic Movement of Nigeria.
 Supporters of the IMN protested repeatedly throughout the year to call for Zakzaky’s release.